-- All expenditures claimed for reimbursement must have proof. - A Phase III Expense Report must be submitted, outlining each reimbursement category's sum total. - Provide a description of materials and/or services and the rental agreements for equipment pertaining to each item that requires payment/reimbursement.

-- Proof of purchase and proof of payment (bank statements) must be provided to Local Sponsor for review.
+- All expenditures claimed for reimbursement must have supporting documentation and/or proof of purchase. - A Phase III Expense Report must be submitted, outlining each reimbursement category's sum total. - Provide a description of materials and/or services and the rental agreements for equipment rented. - Local Sponsors with an association of TMEs operating within their jurisdiction must claim reimbursement with the total expenses of each TME within the association itemized on the Phase III Expense Report. - Local Sponsors are expected to ensure that grant award payments are received by each TME within an association in the amounts determined by the Award Breakdown. - TMEs may claim purchases made with the personal accounts of club members.
+In the supporting documentation provided to the county, proof of payment to these club members by the TME out of the TME's grant funds account must be provided. - Internal payroll documentation must be provided with any Administrative Cost claims by a Local Sponsor. - TMEs with assigned funded trails in multiple Local Sponsor jurisdictions must clearly indicate on their supporting documentation which jurisdiction their purchases are associated with in addition to which funded trail(s) the purchase will be used for.
+The same purchase cannot be claimed under multiple Local Sponsor jurisdictions. - Proof of purchase and proof of payment (bank statements) must be provided to Local Sponsor for review.
 The originals are to be retained by the TME.
 Do not send originals to Local Sponsors or OPRHP. - Expenditures are required to have documentation showing the item(s) purchased, the date paid, check numbers and, where applicable, the vendor's signature.
-Supporting documentation for eligible trail maintenance materials and expenditures (invoices, receipts, bank statements, lease agreements, insurance policies) should contain the signature of the TME individual authorized to approve such expenditures and should be provided to the Local Sponsor, as required. - All substantiating documentation must show the following information where applicable: - > Date services were performed. - > Funded trail name/location on trail where work was performed. - > Description of trail maintenance work and/or services performed. - > First and Last name of individual performing work. - > Total number of hours recorded in 15-minute increments. - Invoice, including date of purchase and/or services, vendor name, itemized detail of materials and/or services, and proof of payment. - If an item shown on an invoice is not clearly a "snowmobile trail related" item or does not appear to be something that would normally be used for snowmobile trail maintenance or development, an explanation or certification should be attached to the claim, explaining the item involved.
-If not provided, the item will be subject to rejection. - TAXES ARE NOT REIMBURSABLE
+Supporting documentation for eligible trail maintenance materials and expenditures (invoices, receipts, bank statements, lease agreements, insurance policies) should contain the signature of the TME individual authorized to approve such expenditures and should be provided to the Local Sponsor, as required. - All substantiating documentation must show the following information where applicable: - > Date services were performed. - Funded trail name/location on trail where work was performed. - Description of trail maintenance work and/or services performed. - First and Last name of individual performing work. - Total number of hours recorded in 15-minute increments. - Invoice, including date of purchase and/or services, vendor name, itemized detail of materials and/or services, and proof of payment. - If an item shown on an invoice is not clearly a "snowmobile trail related" item or does not appear to be something that would normally be used for snowmobile trail maintenance or development, an explanation or certification should be attached to the claim, explaining the item involved.
+If not provided, the item will be subject to rejection.

+TAXES ARE NOT REIMBURSABLE